RobWiederstein/indian_treaties/README.md

 ![Treaty Word Frequency](/plots/valid_vs_rejected.png "US-Indian Treaty Word Frequency")

 Words that are close to the dashed, diagonal line in these plots appear with similar frequency in both sets of texts.
 For example, the word "united" is at the upper-frequency end and it appears in equal proportions in all of the datasets.
 This makes sense as "united" is likely one of the parties to the treaties as in the "United States."
 Words that are far from the line are words that are found more in one set of documents than another.
-For example, in the "Ratified (ACUT)" panel, words like "warrior“ and "peace" are found in valid and operable (VCUT) agreements, but not as much in ratified (ACUT) documents.
+For example, in the "Valid" panel, words like "confederated“ and "clark" are found in valid and operable (VCUT) agreements, but not as much in "Rejected" (RCUT) documents.
 Additional plots are available for the [ratified](/plots/valid_vs_ratified.png) and [unratified](/plots/valid_vs_unratified.png).

 # 02. Sentiment Analysis

 The sentiment analysis relies on a sentiment lexicon where words have been paired with their positive or negative connotation.
 For example, "abandon" is considered to be a negative word and receives a -2 score, according to the AFINN lexicon/dictionary.
-One reluctance in applying a sentiment lexicon to US-Indian treaties is that the dictionary is modern while the treaties are historic.
+One reluctance in applying a sentiment lexicon to the treaties is that the dictionary is modern while the treaties are historic.
 Silge and Robinson addressed this concern in the context of historic fiction.
 They state:

 >we may hesitate to apply these sentiment lexicons to styles of text dramatically different from what they were validated on, such as narrative fiction from 200 years ago.
 While it is true that using these sentiment lexicons with, for example, Jane Austen’s novels may give us less accurate results than with tweets sent by a contemporary writer, we still can measure the sentiment content for words that are shared across the lexicon and the text.